Abrahamkinuthia4723/yolo/README.md

 ### Roles

-Each major part of the app (common setup, MongoDB, backend, frontend) is split into its own folder inside `roles/`.
-This makes things organized and reusable.
+Each role (common, mongo, backend, frontend) is isolated in its own directory under `roles/` for better structure and reuse.

 ### Variables

-All the important values like image names, port numbers, and volume names are stored in one file: `vars/main.yml`.
-This helps one change settings in one place without rewriting your playbook.
+Defined in `vars/main.yml`, variables make it easy to change image names, ports, and other settings from one file.

-Example:
+**Example**:
 ```yaml
 backend_image: abrahamkinuthia4723/yolo-backend:1.0.0